 2. Add one-to-one or group coaching

 A proven way to transfer important leadership skills is via personalized or group coaching.
-After all, mentors encourage leaders to reflect on their experience and draw their own conclusions.
+After all, mentors encourage leaders to reflect on their experiences and draw their own conclusions.
 Leadership mentoring should be proactive.
-It should necessitate leaders to think not just about refining their skills, but also how to create an action plan.
+It should necessitate leaders to think not just about refining their skills but also how to create an action plan.